What Every Team Leader Should Know

 Well it is quite simple really.
 Just ask your people what they like least about working in your business.
 Only ask clarifying questions, do not debate any issue or try to justify anything that your people raise.

-Once you have the list of things that are causing your people dissatisfaction you can group them into the following three groups
+Once you have the list of things that are causing your people dissatisfaction you can, with the help of your employees, group them into the following three groups

-If you are not sure which category an issue fits into then just put it in group 2 and ask your next level up manager about it.
+If you are not sure which category an issue fits into then just put it in group 2 and ask your next level up manager where they think it best fits.

 Then ………….